ashfurrow/blog/source/blog/2016-10-11-we-trust-apple-too-much.html.markdown

 _A blog post in five tweets._

-So we all know about Dash know, eh?
+So we all know about Dash, eh?
 [Apple acted rashly against an indie dev](https://blog.kapeli.com/apple-removed-dash-from-the-app-store), [the developer called them on it](https://blog.kapeli.com/dash-and-apple-my-side-of-the-story), and the iOS developer community failed to rally behind the developer like it should have.

 (READMORE)